JapneetSinghh/Git-Essentials-/Github_Udemy.md

-# Checking If Your Local Repository Is Behind the Remote Repository
+# Ch 13: Checking If Your Local Repository Is Behind the Remote Repository

 When working in a team, it's essential to ensure your local repository is **up to date** with the remote repository on GitHub.
 Sometimes, teammates may push new commits, making your local branch outdated.
 You can check this using **Git log and Git fetch**.